Felixdiamond/deepseek-on-android/README.md

    - Use `optimize-deepseek` to clear caches

 4. **"Services won't start":**
+   - Check if you're in the Debian environment: `cat /etc/os-release`
    - Check if Ollama is running: `pgrep ollama`
    - Verify Python version: `python3 --version`
    - Check the logs for specific error messages